 The yellow edges of the black band represent Tanzania's mineral wealth, particularly gold, which plays a crucial role in the country's economy.
 The yellow color also symbolizes the country's wildlife, another significant natural resource and a major draw for tourism.

-Usage and Significance of the Tanzanian Flag
+Usage and significance of the Tanzanian flag

 The flag of Tanzania is a powerful symbol of national identity and unity.
 It is prominently displayed on government buildings, schools, and during national holidays such as Union Day (April 26th) and Independence Day (December 9th).
 The flag serves as a reminder of Tanzania's journey to independence, its diverse cultural heritage, and its commitment to unity despite ethnic and religious differences.